mpharrigan/wetmsm/README.md

 Install using `python setup.py install`

-*Python 2*: This package was written and tested on Python 3.
-Using python-future's `pasteurize` script seems to work well at converting the code to be Py2 compatible.
+This package was written and tested on Python 3.
+Python 2 is supported through the python-future package.
+Let me know if you run into any issues.

 How to use